-The main projects and programmes have targeted African swine fever (ASF), African trypanosomoses, brucellosis, contagious bovine pleuropneumonia (CBPP), contagious caprine pleuropneumonia (CPPP), East Coast fever (ECF), lumpy skin disease (LSD), Newcastle diseases (ND), peste des petites ruminants (PPR), porcine cysticercosis, and Rift Valley fever (RVF).
+The main projects and programmes have targeted African swine fever (ASF), African trypanosomoses, brucellosis, CBPP, contagious caprine pleuropneumonia (CPPP), ECF, lumpy skin disease (LSD), ND, PPR, porcine cysticercosis, and Rift Valley fever (RVF).

 Brucellosis vaccine prize

 https://brucellosisvaccine.org/

 The Brucellosis Vaccine Prize is a US \$30 million prize competition that invites vaccine developers ('solvers') to submit their proposals for developing a suitable vaccine that is efficacious, safe and viable for use against Brucella melitensis in small ruminants across the developing world.
 This global competition is funded by AgResults (a collaborative initiative between the governments of Australia, Canada, the UK and the USA, as well as the Bill & Melinda Gates Foundation), and implemented by the Global Alliance for Livestock Veterinary Medicines (GALVmed).